Public Payment Infrastructure in Europe should become a reality

 Imagine if, back in the early 2000s, Europe had made a different choice.
 Instead of encouraging integration through regulation alone, we had built a Public Payment Infrastructure in Europe, a truly public scheme.
 We dared to publicly admit that how money moved was an important matter for Europeans.
 We could advocate for a shared payment backbone, governed collectively, designed to serve everyone.

-It’s a bold and provocative topic.
-Especially in a payments industry that applauds UPI or Pix abroad, both public infrastructure, but have real struggles to imagine the same idea of public infrastructure at home.
+It is a bold and provocative topic.
+Especially in a European payments industry that applauds UPI or Pix abroad, both public infrastructures, but has real struggles to imagine the same idea of public infrastructure at home.

 What if payments weren’t a competitive product, but a civic utility like electricity or rail?